Things to keep in mind

-Mystical experiences are not common nor are they necessarily crucial for helping you with your specific problem (*).
+There is no guarantee that you will have a 'mystical' type of experience nor are they necessarily crucial for helping you with your specific problem.

 We deeply agree with the MAPS (Multidisciplinary Association for Psychedelic Studies) approach to psychedelic assisted therapy of not using a cognition focused model of psychotherapy but one focussed on working with the subconscious.
 Just as MAPS, we base our way of working strongly on the two psychotherapeutic models called IFS (Internal Family Systems) and Hakomi (Hakomi mindfulness based somatic psychotherapy).
 What these models share with each other and what sets them both apart from conventional models like CBT (Cognitive Behavioural Therapy) is that they do not aim at understanding your behaviour in order to help you manage your actions but they aim at investigating the subconscious drives and beliefs that govern our behaviour from just beyond our awareness.
 So we will not be diagnosing your behaviour, pathologize or try to teach you how to manage the way you behave.
 By connecting to and investigating the subconscious messages of your system you will get a first hand account of what is happening and alive in your system and why instead of a (however well-informed) interpretation from us or any other specialist.